If you are granted an exemption, you must still quarantine in suitable alternative accommodation.

 Why do we process your personal data?

-The UDI collects and uses personal data in order to process applications for exemption from staying in quarantine hotels due to strong welfare reasons.
+UDI collects and uses personal data in order to process applications for exemption from staying in quarantine hotels due to compelling compassionate grounds or other weighty considerations.

 What are the legal grounds for processing your personal data?